SM U-28 (Austria-Hungary): Service career

 Four days after the U-boat's commissioning, Hudeček achieved his first kill at the helm of U-28.
 On 30 June, while on patrol about 40 nmi east of Malta, U-28 came upon the 4,809 GRT British steamer Haigh Hall.
 The turret hull ship was carrying wheat from Bombay to Naples when torpedoed and sunk by Hudeček.
 Three days later, the British India passenger ship Mongara met the same fate.
 Even though escorted by an Italian destroyer and a trawler, Mongara was torpedoed and sunk by U-28 just 1.5 nmi from the breakwater at Messina.
 The 8,205 GRT liner—the largest ship sunk by U-28—was en route from Sydney to London when she went down, but was spared any loss of life in the attack.
 In eight days in commission, U-28's tally was over 13,000 GRT, already exceeding the totals of all four U-boats of the U-20 class.

 The following month, U-28 sank the 3,881 GRT collier Maston 35 nmi from Cape Spartivento, Calabria, on 13 August, killing two men of the British ship's crew.
 Three days after Maston went down, U-28 sank HMS Bradford City, a 3,683 GRT British Q ship in the Straits of Messina, with no loss of life.
 HMS Bradford City, operating under the pseudonym Saros, had been particularly detached to the Straits to hunt U-28 and had ignored orders to proceed to port from officers unaware of her naval status.
 After the torpedo struck, the ship's "panic party" had taken to the boats in the hope of luring her attacker to the surface, but the arrival of the French naval trawler Hiver drove U-28 away before the gun crews aboard HMS Bradford City could engage the submarine.
 HMS Bradford City sank within 30 minutes off San Remo.
 In October, U-28 closed out her 1917 list of victims with Bontnewydd, a British steamer sunk 60 nmi north-northeast of Susa.
-The 3,296 GRT steamer was sailing in ballast from Marseilles for Karachi.
+The 3,296 GRT steamer was sailing in ballast from Marseille for Karachi.